Fresh disruption as wind and rain increases flooding threat

 A series of yellow warnings for wind and rain have been issued for large parts of England and Wales with more than 40 flood warnings in place.

-After a Met Office warning for rain over parts of Wales and central, southern and northern England, ran until 6am on Monday and there was little respite with much of the same area under a 24-hour warning for strong and gusty winds from the same time.
+After a Met Office warning for rain over parts of Wales and central, southern and northern England, ran until 6am on Monday, there was little respite with much of the same area under a 24-hour warning for strong and gusty winds from the same time.

 A warning for periods of heavy rain that could cause some flooding of roads and properties was in place for the West Midlands and most of Wales until 11.59pm on Monday with the Met Office predicting 20mm to 40mm to fall quite widely and 50mm to 70mm on higher ground.